VITERBI-SPACE-EFFICIENT/SIEVE/README.md

 #### Examples

 Run "python example_script.py" to run an example comparing Viterbi and Sieve solution with arbitrary transitions and run "python example_script_dag.py" to run a basic example comparing Viterbi and Sieve solution with DAG transitions.

+Note that warnings concerning logarithms can be safely ignored.
+It is however possible to get rid of them by using np.log1p in place of np.log.